098765d/dualPredictor/README.md

 # Empowering Educators with An Open-Source Tool for Simultaneous Grade Prediction and At-risk Student Identification

-The package combines regression analysis with binary classification to forecast student academic outcomes, developed by D
+The package combines regression analysis with binary classification to forecast student academic outcomes

 ## Dependencies